Conte-Ecology/shedsGisData/impoundments/README.md

 3. Run the script in ArcPython.
 It creates the following:

 ## Process Description:
 The processing of this layer can be difficult to follow.
 A description is included here to assist with replication and re-use of the script.
 The different sections of the script are outlined separately.

 ### Network Pre-processing

-This section Maps the impoundments within the specified snap distance to the flowlines and creates a layer of the stream segments with dams present for processing.
+This section maps the impoundments within the specified snap distance to the flowlines and creates a layer of the stream segments with dams present for processing.
+Only the dams where the column "Use" = 1 are used as instructed in the source documentation.

 ### Linear Referencing
 This section creates the routes layer and determines the position of each impoundment along the stream segments.

 The `FMEAS` column indicates the location along the segment, in meters, where the impoundment falls.
 The `FMEAS` column is used to create the line representing the impacted downstream zone from the impoundment.

 A `zoneM` field is added for specifying the end point of the route event calculation.
 The calulation varies for confluence and non-confluence zones